SteveSmith16384/ChronoCup/README.md

 * Press Space at the start to use keyboard/mouse, or press X on your controller to use that.
 * Esc to exit back to the start, or to quit out.

-* W, A S, D, Space and Enter for keyboard & mouse player.
+* W, A S, D for keyboard & mouse player.
-* Tested with PS4 controllers.
+* Tested with PS4 controllers: R2 to shoot
 * F1 - Toggle full Screen
 * F2 - Toggle full screen but still windowed (required if you want to record the screen using Windows)